Stroud District

-Stroud District is a local government district in Gloucestershire, England.
+Stroud District is a local government district in Gloucestershire, England, it is due to be abolished on 31 March 2028 and replaced by a new Countywide Unitary Council.
+All future elections, including byelections, are expected to be cancelled from October 2027.

 The district is named after its largest town of Stroud.
-The council is based at Ebley Mill in the district of Cainscross, west of central Stroud.
-The district also includes the towns of Berkeley, Dursley, Nailsworth, Stonehouse and Wotton-under-Edge, along with numerous villages and surrounding rural areas.
+The council is based at Ebley Mill in the parish of Cainscross, west of central Stroud.
+The district also includes the towns of Berkeley, Dursley, Nailsworth, Stonehouse and Wotton-under-Edge, along with numerous villages, including new neighbourhoods on the fringe of Gloucester Hardwicke, Hunts Grove and Coopers Edge.
+The latter straddles the boundary with Tewkesbury Borough.
+The three parishes covering this neighbourhood are seeking the establishment of a single parish to cover the neighbourhood.

 Over half of the district lies within the Cotswolds Area of Outstanding Natural Beauty.
+A large swathe of district is within the Severn tidal flood plain.

 The neighbouring districts are Forest of Dean, Tewkesbury, Gloucester, Cotswold and South Gloucestershire.

 History

 The area is rich in Iron Age and Roman remnants and is of particular interest to archaeologists for its Neolithic burial grounds, of which there are over a hundred.
 Much of its wealth was built on the cloth industry during the Victorian era, and its many mills, most of which are now listed buildings, survive as testament to this.
 Much of the landscape in this area is designated as an Area of Outstanding Natural Beauty.
 The Cotswold Way walk leads through the area.
 There are gliding clubs at Aston Down and Nympsfield.

 The district was formed on 1 April 1974 under the Local Government Act 1972.
 It covered the whole area of four former districts and parts of another three, which were all abolished at the same time: